InternLM/InternLM/ecosystem/README.md

 # InternLM Ecosystem

-With the innovation waves driven by large language models,  InternLM has been continuously building more comprehensive and powerful foundational models (LLMs).
+With the innovation waves driven by large language models (LLMs),  InternLM has been continuously building more comprehensive and powerful foundational models.
 It adheres to open-source and free commercial use, fully empowering the prosperity and development of the AI community ecosystem.
 It helps businesses and research institutions to lower the barriers to developing and applying LLMs, allowing the value of LLMs to shine in various industries.

-The released Internlm2 supports a variety of well-known upstream and downstream projects, including LLaMA-Factory, vLLM, Langchain, and others, enabling a wide range of users to utilize the InternLM series models and open-source toolchains more efficiently and conveniently.
+The released InternLM supports a variety of well-known upstream and downstream projects, including LLaMA-Factory, vLLM, Langchain, and others, enabling a wide range of users to utilize the InternLM series models and open-source toolchains more efficiently and conveniently.

 We categorize ecosystem projects into three main areas: Training, Inference, and Application.
 Each area features a selection of renowned open-source projects compatible with InternLM models.
 The list is continually expanding, and we warmly invite contributions from the community to include additional worthy projects.